 The SOSV Human Health 100 is an annual list that presents the top companies in the SOSV portfolio.
 They range from unicorns making a huge impact to pre-seed startups emerging from SOSV programs.

-From SOSV’s standpoint, each company on the Human Health 100 represents a unique window into the very rapid advances taking place everywhere in fields as varied as cancer therapeutics, CRISPR diagnostic platforms, assistive robotics, and remote healthcare, to name a few.
-As SOSV general partner Po Bronson argues in a separate post, epochal scientific breakthroughs are seeding new products and new startups at a breakneck pace even as the need for more cost-effective and scalable healthcare has never been more apparent.
+From SOSV’s standpoint, each company on the Human Health 100 represents a unique window into the very rapid advances taking place in fields as varied as cancer therapeutics, CRISPR platforms, assistive robotics, and remote healthcare, to name a few.
+As SOSV general partner Po Bronson argued last year, scientific breakthroughs are seeding new products and new startups at a breakneck pace even as the need for more cost-effective and scalable healthcare has never been more apparent.

 SOSV’s Human Health Ecosystem